Aventhor/react-base-routing/README.md

 2. You can use `BaseRouting` with simple routing schema (without layouts)

--   create simple paths schema like this
+Create simple paths schema like this

 ```js
 import { AboutPage, HomePage, LoginPage } from './pages';